bernerus/grc/README.md

 terminal.app and specified in the info field that it should start with Rosetta.
 Then specifically ran /usr/local/bin/brew install <whatever>

 If lucky you can then start gnuradio-companion.
-Make sure it is not in /opt/homebrew, that's where homebrew put M1 native stuff.
+Make sure it is not in /opt/homebrew, which is where homebrew put M1 native stuff.

 #### Audio configuration